 Augmented Reality seemed like the perfect candidate, as it has the amazing ability to enter the user’s world and simply show them what to do.
 But for Telenet, AR was unknown territory.
 That’s why they joined forces with In The Pocket to create the first AR experience for their customers.

-Over a very short time span, our AR Discovery Sprint showed Telenet whether AR could be useful in solving the self-installation issue.
+Over a very short time span, our Roadmap to AR showed Telenet whether AR could be useful in solving the self-installation issue.
 During the Sprint, we created a prototype for an AR experience that visually guides customers through the self-installation process.
 No more wondering which one’s the HDMI-cable.
 Through an AR app on their tablet or phone, customers immediately see which cable to put where.

 We developed a working prototype of the experience in 3 simple steps: